mikeclement/autopilot_bridge/README.md

  * `autopilot/fpr_rally_getall` - Get all rally points in the autopilot
  * `autopilot/fpr_rally_setall` - Clear and set all rally points in the autopilot

+### file - Load configurations from files

+The 'file' module provides services for loading files in the same formats used by pymavlink and MAVProxy, with some limitations.
+It provides the following additional ROS elements:

+* Services
+ * `autopilot/load_fence` - Load a fence file
+ * `autopilot/load_param` - Load a parameter file
+ * `autopilot/load_rally` - Load a rally file
+ * `autopilot/load_wp` - Load a waypoint file

 ### slave - Ground station slaving

 The 'slave' module allows "slaving" or "chaining" other MAVLink-speaking applications